annahowsky/annahowsky.github.io/pages/hiking.md

 Once we finally caught a glimpse of the lake, snow kissing the far edges, we knew we had to act fast.
 Still warm from the hike in, we quickly got in before logic could speak.

 The plunge was shocking.
-My whole body was numb, but the sun quickly worked its magic.
+My whole body went numb, but the sun quickly worked its magic.
 We stayed at the lakeshore for about an hour, basking in the sun and enjoying our lunch.
-Raiza made a beautiful homemade strawberry mochi for us to share.
+Raiza had made a beautiful homemade strawberry mochi for us to share.

 During our entire break, only one other soul got in the water: a brave golden retriever.
 Curious hikers asked if the water was cold.
 We could only reply with a resounding "Yes!".